KASTEL-SCBS/PCM2Prolog/README.md

   * Select at least **all "Palladio Bench Core Features"** and the **"MDSD Profiles"** feature of the "Palladio Supporting Features" category

 ### Clone Repository and Import Projects
-* Temporary workaround: Clone the [Vitruv repository](https://github.com/vitruv-tools/Vitruv) and import only the ["tools.vitruv.framework.util" project](https://github.com/vitruv-tools/Vitruv/tree/master/bundles/framework/tools.vitruv.framework.util) into your workspace
+* Temporary workaround: Clone the [Vitruv repository](https://github.com/vitruv-tools/Vitruv) and import only the ["tools.vitruv.framework.util" project](https://github.com/vitruv-tools/Vitruv/tree/master/bundles/framework/tools.vitruv.framework.util) into your empty workspace
 * Clone the [PCM2Prolog repository](https://github.com/KASTEL-SCBS/PCM2Prolog) **and its submodules** and import all Eclipse plug-in projects (aka bundles) in it into your workspace
   * both can be done at once in Eclipse
     * right-click in the Package Explorer - Import - Git - Projects from Git - Clone URI